Doubly-linked lists¶

 right part of the list is the same as before.

-Now let's look at the remove
+Finally, let's look at the remove

 operation.
 Traditionally, a remove